biscuit-auth/biscuit/SPECIFICATIONS.md

 It is important to verify that different blocks do not contain the same symbol in their list.

+##### 3rd party blocks (with an external signature)

+Blocks that are signed by an external key don't use the token symbol table and start from the default symbol table.
+Following blocks ignore the symbols declared in their `symbols` field.

+The reason for this is that the party signing the block is not supposed to have access to the token itself and can't use the token's symbol table.

+### Public key tables

+Public keys carried in `SignedBlock`s are stored as is, as they are required for verification.

+Public keys carried in datalog scope annotations are stored in a table, to reduce token size.

+Public keys are interned the same way for first-party and third-party tokens, unlike symbols.

+#### Reading

+Building a symbol table for a token can be done this way:

+for each block:

+- add the external public key if defined (and if not already present)
+- add the contents of the `publicKeys` field of the `Block` message

+It is important to only add the external public key if it's not already present, to avoid having it twice in the symbol table.

+#### Appending

+Same as for symbols, the `publicKeys` field should only contain public keys that were not present in the table yet.

 ## Test cases